-Snacks are optional, but if your troop has chosen to include snacks, guide families to consider healthy snacks and always share any food allergies the girls in your troop may have.
+Snacks are optional, but if your troop has chosen to include snacks, guide families to consider healthy snacks and always share any food allergies members of your troop may have.
 Include snack time as part of your troop meeting.

 First Meeting Checklist